technofocus-pte/mdrnzappsdtbsdepth/Lab 8/Lab 08 - Deploying chat app on Azure Container Apps with PostgreSQL Flexible Server.md

       +++azd env new+++

       ![](./media/image22.png)
-5. Run below command to set resource group
+9. Run below command to set resource group

-   +++azd env set AZURE_RESOURCE_GROUP {your resource group name}+++
+   +++azd env set AZURE_RESOURCE_GROUP ResourceGroup1+++
      ![](./media/image29.png)

-6. Run the following Azure Developer CLI command to provision the Azure resources and deploy the code.
+10. Run the following Azure Developer CLI command to provision the Azure resources and deploy the code.

       +++azd up+++

-7. When prompted, select a **subscription** to create the resources and select the region closest to your location; in this lab, we have chosen the **East US2** region.
+11. When prompted, select a **subscription** to create the resources and select the region closest to your location; in this lab, we have chosen the **@lab.CloudResourceGroup(ResourceGroup1).Location** region.

       ![](./media/image24.png)

-8. When prompted, **enter a value for the 'openAILocation' infrastructure parameter** select the region closest to your location; in this lab, we have chosen the **North Central US** region
+12. When prompted, **enter a value for the 'openAILocation' infrastructure parameter** select the region closest to your location; in this lab, we have chosen the **North Central US** region

       ![](./media/image26.png)

-9. Provisioning resource will take around 15-16 min.
+13. Provisioning resource will take around 15-16 min.
 Click **Yes** if prompted.

        ![](./media/image27.png)

-10. Wait for the template to provision all resource successfully.
+14. Wait for the template to provision all resource successfully.

      ![](./media/image28.png)

-13. Wait for the deployment to complete.
-Deployment takes \<5
+15. Wait for the deployment to complete.
+Deployment takes 5 mins

       ![](./media/image31.png)

-14. Click on the deployed web app endpoint link.
+16. Click on the deployed web app endpoint link.

      ![](./media/image32.png)

-15. Click on **Open**.
+17. Click on **Open**.
 It opens new tab with app

      ![](./media/image33.png)

-16. The app opens.
+18. The app opens.

       ![](./media/image34.png)